toyaokeke/MechCombatGame/README.md

 ### Time Fragments

 Each time your robo dude kills a spider, they drop a shiny crystal called a time fragment.
-These fragments can be used to upgrade your robo dude's basic stats, attacks and other things.
+These fragments can be used to upgrade your robo dude's basic stats, special attacks, etc.

 ![Time Fragment Reference](docs/img/Items/TimeFragmentReference.png)